Admission and studies

 The programme courses are available on the University of Tartu Study Information System.
 You can select the "2022/23" version.

 The tuition fee for fee-paying students is 4,000 euros per year.
 Altogether 12 study places are available for the programme.
-On the basis of the admission results, the 4 best applicants (regardless of citizenship) will be given tuition waivers.
-Other scholarship opportunities also exist; details will be announced here soon.
+On the basis of the admission results, the 6 best applicants (regardless of citizenship) will be given tuition waivers.
 Applicants do not have to apply for the tuition waiver separately, as all applicants will be considered automatically.

 NB!
 Applicants who are not citizens of the member states of the EU, EEA, or Switzerland and do not hold a long-term residence permit in any of these countries are required to pay half of the semester fee after they have been informed of the admission decision (offer) via DreamApply and the University has received the hard copies of their application documents.
 The official admission letter (necessary for a visa application) will only be issued once the University of Tartu has received this payment.
 The second half of the semester fee is to be paid after the studies have started the semester, by 20 September.